Crisis 22

 The same disconnect between understanding and reality seems to haunt Russian acceptance of Putin’s special operation to ‘liberate Ukraine from Nazis and to counter Western aggression.’
 When will Russians see through the scam?
 More crucially, when will they unveil and oppose the system which allows for such a scam?
 Russians in 1842 had a hard time seeing beyond the imperialist czar & serf system; Russians in 2024 struggle to see through the imperialist autocrat & voter system.
 Their lack of real, systemic political engagement leads them to condone a president who silences (and kills) his political opponents, who runs an undemocratic system of FSB agents and oligarchs, and who wages war on his Slavic brothers.

 One might contrast the long slow struggle in 19th-20th century England toward a full democracy to the history of 19th and 20th century Russia, which banned serfdom in 1861 yet failed to establish a solid democratic system.
 They almost established a working parliament at the beginning of the 20th century, but then came World War I, civil war, and the communist takeover.
-Perhaps this history of democratic failure is the reason Russians are so slow to understand how they’re being scammed, and so quick to support an imperialistic system which includes a dictator, oligarchs, pseudo-democracy, a pseudo-free press, and a war of expansion that makes no sense.
+Perhaps this history of democratic failure is the reason Russians are so slow to understand how they’re being scammed, and so quick to support an imperialistic system which includes a dictator, oligarchs, pseudo-democracy, a pseudo-free press, and a war of expansion that makes no moral sense.

 For whatever combination of reasons, few Russians are able to understand, expose, and confront the destruction that’s being done in the name of their country.
 As I write this paragraph, on July 8, 2024, Russia has just hit a children’s hospital in Kiev with a KH-101 cruise missile.
 Instead of opposing such atrocities, Russians listen to denials and distortions, wrapped in nonsense and poppycock about Mother Russia, Nazis in the Ukrainian government, NATO encroachment, the greatness of the Russian people, a Jewish Nazi president, etc.